adobe-apiplatform/user-sync.py/docs/FAQ/index.md

 User sync supports all id types (Adobe IDs, Federated IDs and Enterprise IDs).

-### An org can have owned domains and domains to which another org has granted it access.
-The UM API can run queries on both.
-How about user sync?
-Users are added to the product configuration just because they are found in the AD group, no check on the domain?
+### An Adobe organization can be granted access to users from domains owned by other organizations.
+Can User Sync handle this case?

-User Sync uses the UMAPI, so it can both query and manage the user groups and product access for users in both owned and accessed domains.
+Yes.
+User Sync can both query and manage user group membership and product access for users in both owned and accessed domains.
 However, like the Admin Console, User Sync can only be used to create and update user accounts in owned domains, not domains owned by other organizations.
+Users from those domains can be granted product access but not edited or deleted.

 ### Is there an update function, or just add/remove users (for only federatedID)?

 For all types of ID (Adobe, Enterprise, and Federated), User Sync supports update of group memberships under control of the --process-groups option.
-For Enteprise and Federated IDs, User Sync supports update of first name, last name, and email fields under control of the --update-user-info  option.
+For Enterprise and Federated IDs, User Sync supports update of first name, last name, and email fields under control of the --update-user-info  option.
 When country updates become available in the Admin Console, they will also be available via the UMAPI.
 And for Federated IDs whose "User Login Setting" is "Username", User Sync supports update of username as well as the other fields.

-### The user sync tool is dedicated to a particular OS? (for example, win package is different than unix or linux installer?)
+### Is the user sync tool dedicated to a particular OS?

 User Sync is an open source python project.
 Users can build for any OS platform they desire.
 We provide builds for Windows, OS X, Ubuntu, and Cent OS 7 platforms.

 ### Has this been tested on python 3.5?

 User Sync has been run successfully on Python 3.x, but most of our use and testing is on Python 2.7 so you may discover problems, and we only provide builds on Python 2.7.
-Feel free to report (and contribute fixes) to the open source site at https://github.com/adobe-apiplatform/user-sync.py.
+Feel free to report problems (and contribute fixes) to the open source site at https://github.com/adobe-apiplatform/user-sync.py.

 ### If something changes in the API (new field in creating users, for example ) how will the update  be applied to the user sync tool?